Viewing this page on your device?

 You could then cut them for your child to paste into a shape notebook.
 (Older kids can practice their cutting skills and do this for a younger sibling!)

-Take a walk through town or your neighborhood and let your child spot the current number or letter that you are studying.
+Take a walk through town or your neighborhood and let your child spot the current number or letter that they are busy learning.

 Let your child raid your pantry, and find the current number or letter on the packaging.